Previous Up Next

 The term xix is called the “deviation from the mean,” so variance is the mean squared deviation.
 The square root of variance, S, is the standard deviation.

-Pandas data structures provide methods to compute mean, variance and standard deviation:
+Pandas data structures provides methods to compute mean, variance and standard deviation:

 mean = live.prglngth.mean()